ravindersinghchauhan/VEDA-Installation/README.md

-# How to install VEDA Applications
+# How to install VEDA Application

 ## Installation